Message from the President

 Senshu University was founded in 1880.
 The University’s four founders—Nagatane Soma, Inajiro Tajiri, Tanetaro Megata, and Shigetada Komai—traveled to the U.S. to study at Columbia, Yale, Harvard and Rutgers Universities, respectively.
 After returning to Japan, they founded Senshu Gakko (Senshu College, which later became the present Senshu University), seeking to give back to society by sharing what they had learned in the fields of economics and law.
 At the time, state-run colleges presented two major hurdles for students—high tuition fees and requirements that students master Western languages and be familiar with Western texts.
 In Senshu Gakko’s Purposes for Establishment, the four founders made the significance of establishing the school very clear: To remove these hurdles and widely recruit students with a strong desire to learn.
 Our founders’ mission was to provide professional education in the Japanese language more widely to foster the kind of talented people who would be able to support the framework of our modern nation-state.

 For the transformation of our University to be successful, campus improvement is essential.
-To this end, the University built the Building No. 5 on the Kanda Campus in 2014, which features state-of-the-art active-learning facilities.
-As for the Ikuta Campus, the International House has been built to better adapt to this era of globalization, which has become a popular spot for both domestic and international students.
-And in 2020, which marked the University’s 140th anniversary, the Building No. 10 (140-Year Memorial Building) was constructed on the Kanda Campus as the University’s new iconic architecture.
+As our campus enhancement initiatives are constantly being planned and executed to meet the demands of the times, the Building No. 10 (140-Year Memorial Building) was constructed on the Kanda Campus as the University’s new iconic architecture in 2020, marking the University’s 140th anniversary.
 I hope it will serve its function not only as a center for spreading intelligence but also as an open space that can be utilized by the local communities.

 In recent years, growing numbers of businesses and organizations around the world have been conducting their activities based on SDGs (Sustainable Development Goals), the principle of which is highly compatible with our mission of developing socio-intelligence.
 As though these two external and internal trends were meant to converge at this particular juncture, more and more lectures and seminars being taught at the University are covering SDGs on a regular basis, while active discussions take place on those very topics on and off campus.
+In addition to these activities as described above, I am committed to further promoting such actions that will lead to the overall improvement of the University in terms of its campuses, involvement in the local communities, and talent development, in a manner that is commensurate with its status as a member institution of the University Coalition for Carbon Neutrality.
 I am convinced our pursuit of this Senshu vision is also conducive to achieving the SDGs, which must be accomplished by the year 2030, coinciding with the University’s 150th anniversary.
 University management will hence remain committed to continuously providing high-quality education while contributing to meeting the SDGs within this decade in the process.

 In line with the Senshu vision for the 21st century, I will ensure in my professional capacity that our University will continue to accelerate its development of socio-intelligence, improve its ability to communicate information on its teaching and research activities, and lay the foundation for our institution’s further growth and prosperity.